-5.1.1, Appendix B Estimates of Actual Onsite Tree Carbon Stocks Desk Verification Evidence that reported onsite carbon stocks are reasonable given reported harvest, growth, and disturbance effects since the prior reporting period.
-Updated map of Activity Areas delineating all areas affected by a natural disturbance in excess of 5 hectares or harvest event.
-Moderate Verification is complete when: the estimates of forest carbon change, or the actual onsite carbon stocks relative to the previous year's onsite carbon stocks, are within a reasonable fluctuation that reflects growth, harvest and natural disturbances from the previous year. verifier is satisfied with evidence that the reported harvested volume is accurate and that all plots affected by a natural disturbance or harvest event have been updated in the reported inventory ------------------------- -- ---------------------- --- ---
+5.1.1, Appendix B Estimates of Actual Onsite Tree Carbon Stocks Desk Verification 1.
+Evidence that reported onsite carbon stocks are reasonable given reported harvest, growth, and disturbance effects since the prior reporting period.
+2. Updated map of Activity Areas delineating all areas affected by a natural disturbance in excess of 5 hectares or harvest event.
+Moderate Verification is complete when: the estimates of forest carbon change, or the actual onsite carbon stocks relative to the previous year's onsite carbon stocks, are within a reasonable fluctuation that reflects growth, harvest and natural disturbances from the previous year. verifier is satisfied with evidence that the reported harvested volume is accurate and that all plots affected by a natural disturbance or harvest -